hibbitts-design/demo-docsify-open-course-starter-kit-local/README.md

 <a href="https://discord.gg/zT8eS8ZG">
     <img src="https://img.shields.io/badge/chat-on%20discord-7289DA.svg" alt="Docsify Discord Chat" />
 </a>
-> This is a starter kit to create a Markdown-based open course site using [Docsify](https://docsify.js.org).
+> This is a starter kit to create a Markdown-based open course site with [Docsify](https://docsify.js.org).
 To address possible privacy/GDPR concerns all needed css/js files are loaded locally and not via CDN (thanks to [@mandrasch](https://github.com/mandrasch) for the suggestion).

 📸 Docsify Open Course Screenshot
 ---